-This article is based on the book “Das Bien” by Mr. Andy Figueroa and the course “Love is also learned” that has been taking place for 10 years.
+This article is based on the book “Das Bien” by Dr. Andy Figueroa, the Dasbien Theory and the course “Love is also learned” that has been taking place for 10 years.

 POINT 1: Why is it important to know what love is?

 Imagine that a desperate person gives you all the money he has with a note on a piece of paper and asks you to go quickly to buy it, that his life depends on it.
 After walking away from the person and trying to notice what he says on the paper to buy it, you see the following written: 1,2,3-Trinitroxypropane.
 You have a problem: you don’t know what language it is written in, you don’t know what it is, and you don’t know where to buy it.
 Most likely, you are wrong to buy something you know nothing about and therefore the person who gave you the order will lose their lives.

 Often acting ignoring or knowing the wrong things leads to destruction or suffering; for example, not knowing or knowing wrongly: being a parent VS being a parent, having sex VS making love, friends VS acquaintances, etc.

 POINT 2: Love is also learned

 Like everything in becoming a man, you learn.
 What we know constructively or destructively are things learned, therefore a model of “healthy love” can also be learned.

 It is necessary to know first, to bring that knowledge to consciousness (to the present) in order to do, be and live better (DELORS REPORT – UNESCO 1996).

 There are hundreds of approaches and proposals for conceptions of love from literature, philosophy, religion, cultures, sciences and others.
 In this article, we believe that these have been incomplete, wrong, poorly applied, or not well processed.

 We often confuse love with wanting (asking for something for oneself) or liking (psychological inclination for something) due to ignorance or wrong knowledge.
 For more details read the following article HERE